Hungry Happenings

 Jump to Recipe

 Oooh, cheesecake.
 Isn't it absolutely fabulous?
 It's silky and smooth, sweet and tangy, and crispy and creamy all in one bite.
-That is when it's done right, and this recipe for Mini Cheesecakes is my absolute favorite recipe.
-I've had a lot of cheesecakes in my lifetime and this recipe definitely makes the best cheesecake you'll ever try.
+I've had a lot of cheesecakes in my lifetime and spent years searching for the best cheesecake recipe.
+I believe I have found it!
+I hope you love it as much as I do.

 • are easy to make in a muffin tin (bake in paper wrappers for easy removal)